 - Demonstrate food-presentation techniques.

-- Identify the purposes of convenience and par-cooked food items.
+- Identify the purposes of convenience and partially cooked (par-cooked) food items.

 Applying Advanced Garde Manger Techniques